LuisDaLizard/Sorting-App/README.md

-# SortingAlgorithmProject
+# Sorting App
-A small project to help me learn WPF and some algorithms for sorting.
+A small project to help me learn WPF and sorting algorithms.

 # Installation
 - Create a new Folder and download the files into this folder.